fivdi/i2c-bus/README.md

 Asynchronous I2C block write (not defined by the SMBus specification).
 Writes a block of bytes to a device, to a designated register that is specified by cmd.
-The callback gets one argument (err).
+The callback gets three argument (err, bytesWritten, buffer). bytesWritten is the number of bytes written.

 ### bus.writeI2cBlockSync(addr, cmd, length, buffer)
 - addr - I2C device address